Cabibbo–Kobayashi–Maskawa matrix: CKM matrix

-Although the value seems very nearly 1, its discrepancy is 0.0015; with a standard error of 0.0005, it is 3 standard deviations away from the expected value of 1, in apparent violation of the unitarity condition.
-This is an interesting hint of physics beyond the Standard Model.
+making the experimental results in line with the theoretical value of 1.

 The choice of usage of down-type quarks in the definition is a convention, and does not represent a physically preferred asymmetry between up-type and down-type quarks.
 Other conventions are equally valid: The mass eigenstates u, c, and t of the up-type quarks can equivalently define the matrix in terms of their weak interaction partners u′, c′, and t′.
 Since the CKM matrix is unitary, its inverse is the same as its conjugate transpose, which the alternate choices use; it appears as the same matrix, in a slightly altered form.